Narato/Narato.ResponseMiddleware/README.md

 ```
 This line has to be **above** `app.UseMvc();`

+### 3. Custom Validation message model
+In most cases, you will use `IValidationException<string>`, but when you want a more complex model, you can always change the generic part to be any other model you want.
+Everything will work out of the box, except if you use the legacy response models.
+In this case you have to make sure to add an Exception mapping hook for your custom model. e.g.: `IValidationException<MyCustomModel>`

 # Helping out

 If you want to help out, please read [this wiki page](https://github.com/Narato/Narato.ResponseMiddleware/wiki/Helping-out)